 Millions of people have been to bucket list museums like the Rock and Roll Hall of Fame, Cooperstown, and the Smithsonian.
-Far fewer have had the distinct privilege of visiting an inn shaped like a giant beagle.
-The United States offers a wide twilight zone of offbeat attractions, some amusing, some inspiring, and some quite disturbing.
+Far fewer have had the privilege of visiting an inn shaped like a giant beagle.
+The United States offers offbeat attractions, some amusing, some inspiring, and some disturbing.
 Here are 90 quirky places to keep in mind for your next family road trip.

 At Casa Grande Ruins National Monument, about an hour's drive southeast of Phoenix, visitors can see the remains of one of the largest prehistoric structures in North America.
 The Casa Grande and surrounding buildings and walls date back to about 1350.
 Children 15 and under are free; adults must purchase a $5 ticket that's valid for seven days.